dadooda/irb_hacks/README.md

     charlie
     zulu

 Snippets support code blocks.
-It's a `Proc` called `block` in snippet context.
-Usage example follows (suppose you're building a simplistic `/etc/passwd` parser).
+It's a `Proc` object called `block` in snippet context.
+Usage example follows.
+Suppose you're building a simplistic `/etc/passwd` parser.
+You put the actual reading in the snippet, but do line data manipulation in a block:

     irb> ae
     (snippet)>> File.readlines("/etc/passwd").map(&block).each {|s| p s}; nil